s186969/DATA2410-Portfolio-2/README.md

 -i, --serverip        Selects the IP address of server -p, --port            Selects port number
--f, --filename        Selects the file to be transfered -r, --reliablemethod  Specifies the reliability method to use (saw, gbn, sr) -t, --testcase        Optional flag for testing purposes (skip_ack or loss) -w, --windowsize      Sets a window size for Go-Back-N and Selective Repeeat (2-15) -b, --bonus           Setting the timeout to four times round-trip time of former packet
+-f, --filename        Selects the file to be transfered -r, --reliablemethod  Specifies the reliable method to use (saw, gbn, sr) -t, --testcase        Optional flag for testing purposes (skip_ack or loss) -w, --windowsize      Sets a window size for Go-Back-N and Selective Repeeat (2-15) -b, --bonus           Setting the timeout to four times round-trip time of former packet